 School nurses are typically employed by the school, not the health center.
 The health center staff works in partnership with the school nurse.
 The school nurses work is defined in part by state regulation and includes conducting vision, hearing, and other screenings.
 They provide counseling regarding health-related matters and make referrals as needed.
 School nurses also conduct follow-up care and monitor students with chronic conditions and special needs.
 In addition, school nurses often track immunization records.
 Unlike SBHC practitioners, school nurses cannot provide primary care nor can they bill Medicaid or other insurance providers for many of their services other than those required by an IEP (Individualized Education Plan).
 SBHCs do not replace school nurses.
 Rather, they complement services already being provided by placing additional resources in the schools.
 The school nurse/SBHC partnership focuses on increasing compliance with treatment plans, facilitating access to care, monitoring outcomes of care, assessing care needs, and providing case management.
-In some cases, school nurses work independently of the SBHC.
-Other schools choose to incorporate school nurses into their new SBHC.
+In some cases, school nurses into their new SBHC.
 Either way, school nurses are vitally important to comprehensive healthcare for students.